-- A FEMA declared emergency - Treatment of an illness while traveling outside of the plan's service area, but within the United States, where there is no network pharmacy.
+- A Federal Emergency Management Agency (FEMA) declared emergency - Treatment of an illness while travelling outside of the plan's service area, but within the United States, where there is no network pharmacy.

-In these cases, please check first with Member Services to see if there is a network pharmacy nearby.
+In these cases, please check first with Member Services to find out if there is a network pharmacy nearby.